 The Associations card on the Overview tab of the Details screen provides information about an object’s associations.

-- Click on an entry, and the Details flyout for that entry will appear (Figure 3).
+- Click on an entry, and the Details drawer for that entry will be displayed (Figure 3).

-- Click the Details icon at the top right corner of the flyout, and the Overview tab of the Details screen will appear (Figure 4).
+- Click the Details icon at the top right corner of the drawer, and the Overview tab of the Details screen will be displayed (Figure 4).
 Alternatively, hover over the object's entry in the table in Figure 2 and click on the Details icon that appears on the right side of its Summary cell to go straight to the Overview tab of the Details screen.
 Scroll down if necessary to view the Associations card on the right-hand side of the screen.

 The Associations Card